-Ransomware typically happens when someone in the organization or company inadvertently clicks a link or attachment that results in these common ransomware attack methods:
+Ransomware typically happens when someone in the organization or company inadvertently clicks a link or attachment that results in these standard ransomware attack methods:

 - Downloader: infiltrates a computer and then downloads additional malware to attack the computer or device.